 Looking for new, custom motorcycle handlebars and not sure if you need dimpled, non-dimpled, 1 inch or 7/8 inch handlebars?
 Not sure why the handlebar grips you bought have two different size holes?
 Questions about handlebar risers and which ones you should get?
-No worries, this video will answer these questions and more!
-If you find it hard to follow, take a look at our basic info about motorcycle handlebars.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!

 You can read a full transcription of this video below:

 Hey guys and gals, Todd from Lowbrow Customs here again, today we're going to talk about handlebars and grips and stuff like that, if you like this video, you can subscribe right here.

 Okay I know this has been talked about before but we're going to talk about it again, we do get a lot of questions all the time about dimpled and non-dimpled.
 Well for you Harley guys this is definitely going to apply to you, most imported makes don't do this this is a Harley thing, you have a lot of different bars on the website, they'll be an option for you to choose when you're purchasing your bars that will say 'dimpled or non- dimpled.'
 If you do have a Harley Davidson, you should probably choose dimpled.

 Now I'm going to tell you why, here's what we're talking about right here, see this indentation on the bottom of the handlebar that coincides with the wires that are coming out of the switch housing, obviously there's no wires in this switch housing because it's been guarded but anyway if it did have wires when it's installed on the handlebar, the wires need some place to go.